chrismo80/Is/Docs/Is.md

 ## Is.Assertions
 All assertions are implemented as extension methods.
 #### <u>Booleans</u>
 Boolean assertion extensions.
-Import with: using static Is.Assertions.Booleans;
+Import with: using static Is.Assertions;
 - __`IsTrue(actual)`__: _Asserts that a boolean value is `true`._
 - __`IsFalse(actual)`__: _Asserts that a boolean value is `false`._
 #### <u>Collections</u>
 Collections assertion extensions.
-Import with: using static Is.Assertions.Collections;
+Import with: using static Is.Assertions;
 - __`IsEmpty<T>(actual, expression)`__: _Asserts that the sequence is empty._
 - __`IsNotEmpty<T>(actual, expression)`__: _Asserts that the sequence is not empty._
 - __`IsUnique<T>(actual, expression)`__: _Asserts that all elements in the sequence are unique._